 - Italy: 112

 This should be small, compact and be carried around your neck.
 It does not matter if you have the best camera in the world.
 You will not be able to take photos with it if it is stuck in your rucksack.
 Most smart phones have very good cameras on them.
-However, this can chew through the power and it is not possible to recharge the phone.
-So consider extra batteries for your Android, or if you have an iPhone, an…
+However this can chew through the power and it is not usually possible to recharge the phone.
+So, consider bringing an…

 Whichever model you get, make sure you test it beforehand.
 Read reviews before purchasing–some don’t work at all.
-The Black Diamond Ember is a clever small flashlight with roughly 2 phone recharges capacity.
-Goal Zero is designed for the outdoors with a solar panel source.
+Solar panels can’t hurt but if they are small enough to carry they can’t keep up on their own, either.
+The Black Diamond Ember is a clever small flashlight with less recharge capacity, but maybe enough for your phone?

 If our itinerary involves an overnight in the mountains.

 - GoPro (the evidence is that these cameras interfere with avalanche beacons)